waylon-brown/Android-Architecture-Example/README.md

 ![](samplegif.gif)
 # Android Architecture Example
-This app hits the Reddit API to demonstrate how one can incorporate MVP principles into their application's architecture as well as provides uses of some of the latest libraries working together.
+This app demonstrates how one can incorporate MVP principles into their application's architecture as well as provides uses of some of the latest libraries working together.
 * Dependencies are provided and satisfied with **Dagger 2**.
 * Asynchronous events and reactions are defined with **RxJava2**.
 * API calls are binded to interfaces with **Retrofit2**.